sinalotfim/data-structures-and-algorithms/non-linear-data-structures/avl-tree.md

 #### AVL Tree

--   It is a special kind of **Binary Search Tree (BST)** that automatically **rebalance themself** every time we add or remove node.
+-   AVL Tree is a special kind of **Binary Search Tree (BST)** that automatically **rebalance themself** every time we add or remove node.
--   AVL tree is a self-balancing binary search tree in which each node maintains extra information called a balance factor whose value is either -1, 0 or +1.
+-   AVL tree is a self-balancing Binary Search Tree in which each node maintains extra information called a **balance factor** whose value is either -1, 0 or +1.
--   The self balancing property of an avl tree is maintained by the balance factor.
+-   The **self balancing property** of an AVL Tree is maintained by the **balance factor**.
 The value of balance factor should always be -1, 0 or +1.
--   AVL tree got its name after its inventor **Georgy Adelson-Velsky and Landis**.
+-   AVL Tree got its name after its inventor **Georgy Adelson-Velsky and Landis**.
 -   Applications
     1. For indexing large records in databases
     2. For searching in large databases

 #### Balance Factor

--   Balance factor of a node in an AVL tree is the difference between the height of the left subtree and that of the right subtree of that node.
+-   Balance factor of a node in an AVL Tree is the difference between **the height of the left subtree and that of the right subtree of that node**.
     ```Java
     int balanceFactor = (leftHeight - rightHeight);
     int balanceFactor = (rightHeight - leftHeight);
     ```
     ![AVL tree](../assets/avl-tree.webp)
 -   Rotations